andrejmoltok/andrejmoltok/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Wesnoth Community Fan Portal
+- 🔭 I’m currently working on Wesnoth Community Fan Portal and my very own play-by-post FRPG + small other projects
 - 🌱 I’m currently learning ServiceNow CSA Exam preparation
 - 👯 I’m looking to collaborate on Open-Source Javascript projects
 - 🤔 I’m looking for help with becoming either FE or BE dev